kadirpekel/seal/README.md

 ## Documenation

-Seal simplifies the process of writing smart contracts in Algorand's teal language by providing a more concise syntax for managing the stack.
-With seal, you can use embedded s-expressions to define and manipulate the stack in a more intuitive way.
+SEAL simplifies the process of writing smart contracts in Algorand's teal language by providing a more concise syntax for managing the stack.
+With SEAL, you can use embedded s-expressions to define and manipulate the stack in a more intuitive way.
 This makes it easier to write and maintain complex smart contracts.

 For example, consider the following code in original teal: